 removal of existing structures

 This work shall be done in accordance with Section 501 of the Standard Specifications.
 The work shall consist of removing and disposing of existing box culverts or portions of existing box culverts and other items as specified.
-Existing drop boxes shall be included in the cost of Removal of Existing Structure for that location.
+Removal of existing drop boxes shall be included in the cost of Removal of Existing Structure for that location.